solidfox/Tensorflow-Speech-Recognition-Competition/README.md

-# Google Brain Speech Recognition Competition
+# Tensorflow Speech Recognition Competition

 Written for ID2223 at KTH by
 Marc Jourdes